-Marshanda Ferrell’s Career Path Took a Significant Turn for the Better with the Help of Construction Ready at Westside Works
+Marshanda Ferrell’s Career Path Took a Significant Turn for the Better with the Help of Construction Ready

 The stretch of I-20 between Westside Atlanta and Conyers spans less than 30 miles.
 But for Marshanda Ferrell, it represents the path to a whole new life.